naiborhujosua/MyNotes-for-Data-Science-Workshop/README.md

 Being a self-taught **data scientist** is quite challenging for me .There are many factors that i have to face in order to advance this field.
 That's why i would like to take notes for every online courses that i will take in many platforms such as Coursera, Packt, Udacity and Datacamp.
 I hope i can reinforce my learning rate into the right skills that could be implemented in my new career as a Data Scientist.
 Today's workshop is taken from one of the workshop from Packt called [Applied Data Science Workshop](https://courses.packtpub.com/collections?page=3).
 I hope we can learn together in order to dive deep into this field.

- As a Data Scientist, before exploring the data, we have to prepare the tools that we will be using to get the insights of our data.
-We will be installing python or R. The easiet way to install it by downloading [Anaconda](https://www.anaconda.com/).
-After installing the tools, we can install some libraries that will help us do the analysis of our data. in this case, we will use *pip* as package manager which is included in Anaconda through these command
-- pip install numpy
-+ pip install -r requirement.txt

 The exercises and activities will be excuted in Jupyter Notebooks.
 It is a python library that can be installed using pip install jupyter.
 Since it is included in our Anaconda, we do not need it. we can run jupyter notebook by running a command jupyter notebook through our terminal in MaC or command prompt in windows.

 ## Download the Course in Github